LATTE (course materials)

 The first time you run SSH, you will get a message describing the host key sent by the server.
 Simply accept the key.
 If you ever get a warning that the host key has changed, contact LTS immediately.

-Currently there are three systems.
+Currently there are two systems.
 All machines provide access to the same files and run the same software.
 Individual servers may be down for maintenance from time to time; if so, pick another.

 starfish.unet.brandeis.edu (Linux, 1.5GB RAM)

-The shell servers are designed for mail, news, and education.
+The shell servers are designed for educational use.
 Long-running processes will be killed.
 Network daemons such as IRC bots are not allowed.
 Please be considerate to the other users of the system.